racket/string-constants/README.md

 ### Contributing

-Contribute to Racket by submitting a [pull request], reporting an [issue], joining the [development mailing list], or visiting the IRC or Slack channels.
+Contribute to Racket by submitting a [pull request] or reporting an [issue].
+See also the "Community" section of the [racket web page].

 ### License